What is Novated Leasing and is it Right for Me? (A Detailed Guide)

 While there several different types of novated leases, the two main ones are fully maintained, and self-managed.

-Fully maintained novated lease
+Fully-maintained novated lease

 As your novated lease provider, Maxxia will assist you in all steps of the process – from sourcing the vehicle, to negotiating on price, arranging finance and establishing a budget for your running costs.
 The provider will set up your pay deductions and arrange these deductions with your employer.

-You may also be provided a fuel card so you don’t have to worry about seeking reimbursement for fuel.
-You also have the peace of mind of having Maxxia’s expert maintenance team deal with your mechanic directly when it’s time for a service, to ensure costs and work done are fair and reasonable.
+You may also be provided with a fuel card so you don’t have to worry about seeking reimbursement for fuel.
+You also have the peace of mind of having Maxxia’s expert maintenance team deal with your mechanic directly when it’s time for a service, to ensure costs and work undertaken are fair and reasonable.

 Self-managed novated lease